FILM & PHOTOGRAPHY

-Koen Suidgeest (Amsterdam, 1967) is a documentary director, writer and photographer.
-A 1995 honors graduate of the Film Department of the University of the Creative Arts in England, Koen started his career as a cinematographer working on commercial campaigns, theatrical features, corporate projects and documentary.
-From 2002 he dedicates his time to directing documentary film combined with some photography work.
+Koen Suidgeest (Amsterdam, 1967) is a documentary filmmaker, photographer and teacher.
+A 1995 honours graduate of the University of the Creative Arts in England, Koen started his career as a cinematographer.
+After a short but successful stint in producing and shooting fiction, from 2002 he dedicates his time exclusively to creating documentary film and photography.

 Koen’s projects deal with human rights issues with a recurring focus on the rights of women in the developing world.
 He likes to observe without judging and is known for his ability to get close to his characters.
 With his documentary Casting (2006) he became the first Dutch filmmaker to be nominated for a Spanish Academy Award (Goya).
 His multiple award-winning Karla’s Arrival (2011) was selected for more than 45 film festivals, broadcast in 15 countries, and won him widespread international recognition.
 Koen’s first photo exhibition, Costuras a flor de piel (2014), travelled during four years through five countries.

 As a recurring collaborator of the Human Rights in the Picture Foundation, Koen authored two documentaries on LGBTQ rights, Out & About (2016) and m/f/x (2019).
 Both have travelled extensively as tools for activism and education.
 Out of the latter came his latest photo exhibition, Preferred Pronouns, a collection of portraits of transgender individuals from different corners of the world.

 In January of 2020, Koen published his first photo book, Why I Cry On Airplanes.
 The book is a personal journey past 15 years of photography from all over the world.